Chow groups of one-dimensional noetherian domains: Introduction

 Let $\frakp_1,\ldots,\frakp_r$ be the non-invertible maximal ideals of $\OO$.
 In Theorem \ref{Thm:GlobalChow} we show that we have an exact sequence

-where $\Chow(\OO_{\frakp_i})$ is the Chow group of the localization of $\OO$ at $\frakp_i$.
-The local Chow groups are cyclic groups and the order can be computed by considering the inertia degree of $\frakp_i$ and the inertia degrees of the prime ideals of $\OK$ lying above~$\frakp_i$.
+where $\Chow(\OO_{\frakp_i})$ is the Chow group of the localization of $\OO$ at $\frakp_i$ and $R$ denotes the kernel of the canonical homomorphism $\Chow(\OK) \to \Chow(\OO)$.
+The local Chow groups are cyclic groups and the order can be computed by considering the degree of the residue field $\OO/\frakp_i$ and the degrees of the residue fields of prime ideals of $\OK$ lying above~$\frakp_i$.
 In Theorem \ref{Thm:GlobalChow} we also show that the group of relations $R$ can be computed by considering all prime ideals of $\OK$ which lie over one of the prime ideals $\frakp_i$.
 We remark that the above sequence is not necessarily split, see Example~\ref{ex:nonsplit}.

-There is a canonical homomorphism from $\Pic(\OO) \rightarrow \Chow(\OO)$ and we give exact criteria when this homomorphism is injective or surjective in Proposition \ref{PicChow}.
-Similarly, we discuss the canonical homomorphism $\Chow(\OK) \rightarrow \Chow(\OO)$, which is in general neither injective nor surjective.
+In the number field case, \cite{Picard} gives an algorithm to compute $\Pic(\OO)$ from $\Pic(\OK)$.
+In the same vein, we show in Section 2 how to compute $\Chow(\OO)$ from $\Chow(\OK) \isom \Pic(\OK)$ provided we can factor the conductor of $\OO$.
+It is well known how to do this in global fields.